Literature review | Systems Toxicology | Nov 5, 2019

 Overall, this study clearly demonstrated that the aerosol of THS has less of an impact on the cardiovascular and respiratory systems of ApoE-/- mice than cigarette smoking, and are not significantly different from the effects of smoking abstinence.

-Compared to smoke, THS aerosol exposure lead to the following outcomes in mice:
+Compared with smoke, THS aerosol exposure led to the following outcomes in mice:

 • Less CO found on red blood cells